 Feb 4 2013 Open House.JPG

-In the dreams of the community for over ten years, the project has been a massive undertaking for the City.
-The completed project will host City Hall, the Cordova Library, the Cordova Historical Society Museum, and a conference center capable of hosting up to 200 attendees.
+In the dreams of the community for over ten years, the Cordova Center project has been a massive undertaking for the City.
+Once completed, the multi-use facility will host the Cordova Public Library, the Cordova Historical Museum, municipal administrative offices, performance/theater spaces, and conference/meeting spaces capable of accommodating up to 200 attendees.

-To see a model of the Cordova Center, stop in to the current museum and library in the Centennial Building on First Street.
+To see a model of the Cordova Center, stop by the current museum and library located in the Centennial Building on First Street.